 www.museemechanique.org

-There is no question that Fisherman’s Wharf is a very popular attraction for out-of-town visitors.
+There is no question that Fisherman’s Wharf is a top-rated attraction for out-of-town visitors.
 But it’s important to realize that many attractions aren’t affordable.
 Although you might be able to fit in a trip to Alcatraz Island, there are alternatives.
-For instance, for the cost of zero dollars, you can visit Musée Mécanique.
-Set in the heart of Fisherman’s Wharf, this admission free attraction is an antique arcade center.
-In fact, it holds one of America’s largest privately owned collection of arcade games and artifacts.
-Of course, it’s also affordable, with many coin operated games that don’t cost you a dollar.
-In all, the family-owned collection holds over 300 items, including several antique games.
-By all means, make sure to see “Laffin’ Sal”, an animatronic figure from a bygone day.
+For instance, you can visit Musée Mécanique for zero dollars.
+Set in the heart of Fisherman’s Wharf, this admission-free attraction is an antique arcade center.
+It holds one of America’s largest privately owned arcade games and artifacts collections.
+Of course, it’s also affordable, with many coin-operated games that don’t cost you a dollar.
+The family-owned collection holds over 300 items, including several antique games.
+By all means, see “Laffin’ Sal,” an animatronic figure from a bygone day.

 Related: Best Asian Restaurants For Valentine’s Day In San Francisco